apache/druid/docs/querying/sql-functions.md

 ## GREATEST

 Returns the maximum value from the provided expressions.
-The expressions must all be convertible to a common data type.
+The [following rules](sql-scalar.md#reduction-functions) determine how Druid compares between different data types.

 * **Syntax:** `GREATEST([expr1, ...])`
 * **Function type:** Scalar, reduction

 <details><summary>Example</summary>

-The following example returns the greatest value between the numeric constant `PI`, the integer number `4` and the double `-5.0`, which are all interpreted as doubles.
+The following example returns the greatest value between the numeric constant `PI`, the integer number `4`, and the double `-5.0`.
+Druid interprets all expressions as doubles to make comparison between integers and doubles possible.

 ```sql
 SELECT GREATEST(PI, 4, -5.0) AS "greatest"